 Born and raised in Augusta, GA, Raquel Willis has a loving mother who supports her in all of the work that she does.
 She is also the youngest child in her family and has a sister, a brother, two nieces and three nephews.
 She credits the passing of her late father as the catalyst for her transition and career.
 Raquel is a thought leader on gender, race and intersectionality.

-Raquel began her career as a news reporter in Monroe, GA.
+Raquel has always believed in the power of storytelling.
+She graduated with a B.A. in Magazine Journalism and a minor in Women’s Studies from the University of Georgia in 2013.
+Soon after, she began her career as a news reporter at the Walton Tribune in Monroe, GA.
 She quickly took her talents for storytelling, writing and advocacy to the digital world and began to uplift grassroots organizing efforts in Atlanta, CA. She worked on behalf of the Solutions Not Punishments Coalition to end police profiling of transgender women of color and mass incarceration.
 She worked with others on a campaign to implement a pre-arrest diversion program in Atlanta.

 She also successfully led the Atlanta Trans Liberation Tuesday mobilization effort in conjunction with the larger Black Lives Matter network.
 Her dedication to trans advocacy opened the door to her current work at TLC in Oakland, CA.

 Her writing has been featured on Autostraddle, Buzzfeed, Medium’s Cuepoint, ForHarriet, HuffPost, PRIDE, Quartz, The Root and VICE.
 Her overarching goal is to use her voice and talents to inspire and uplift marginalized individuals, particularly trans women of color.

 In January 2017, she was a speaker at the National Women’s March in Washington, D.C. and discussed the necessary inclusion of women and people on the margins in social justice movements.